 On November 19, 2014, the House Democratic Caucus elected Congressman Bobby Scott to lead Democrats on the Committee on Education and the Workforce in the 114th Congress.

 Home Page Tabs

 Mr. SCOTT of Virginia.
 Mr. Speaker, I rise in support of H.R.
-5076, the Enhancing Services for Runaway and Homeless Victims of Youth Trafficking Act of 2014.
-I am honored to have joined my colleagues, Mr. Heck and Mr. Kline, and appreciate their leadership on this important issue.
-Our bill makes an important change in the Runaway and Homeless Youth Act so that victims of trafficking can be better served.
-We know that trafficking and youth homelessness often affect similar populations.
-Young people that have run away or are homeless are particularly vulnerable to sexual exploitation and trafficking, and programs targeted towards runaway and homeless youth should be simultaneously equipped to support victims of trafficking when there is such an overlap.
+468, the Enhancing Services for Runaway and Homeless Victims of Youth Trafficking Act of 2015.
+I am honored to join my colleagues, the gentleman from Nevada (Mr. Heck), the gentleman from Michigan (Mr. Walberg), and the chairman of the full committee, Mr. Kline, and appreciate their leadership on this important issue.
+Our bill makes important changes in the Runaway and Homeless Youth Act, so that victims of sexual exploitation and trafficking can get more of the help that they need.
+We know that trafficking and youth homelessness are often affecting the same populations.